-FooGallery PRO now allows you to build custom captions for your gallery images.
+FooGallery PRO now allows you to build custom captions for your gallery thumbnails.
 You can create and style your own unique captions, giving you even more options when it comes to customizing your gallery.
 With this feature, your options for building and styling captions are unlimited.

 The captions make use of existing metadata fields, which can be coupled with HTML to give you your captions.
 You can also make use of other plugins to generate more fields from which you can pull your captions.

 Below, we take a look at some of the many ways you can use custom captions for your gallery.
 We’ll also take a quick look at two custom field plugins that we’ve tried and tested with FooGallery PRO.

 Practical Applications for Custom Captions

 The ability to build your own captions gives you far more control over the appearance of your thumbnails.
 You can also create custom captions for your images if you’re using the FooGallery PRO Lightbox, so you can show alternate captions on your images once they open in the lightbox.

 The Custom Caption Template allows you to add captions based on the available metadata fields.
 For example, your image may include a title, custom URL, description and so forth.

 By using a custom fields plugin you can create additional fields.
 Some examples could be Product Price, Photographer, Product URL, Location, and so on.

 Then, by using HTML or Custom CSS, you can style your gallery captions.
 You can add line breaks, make fields bold or italic, and change the font or color of a field.
 You’re also able to add hyperlinks, or even a Buy Now button.